Here are my top 10 kitchen organizing tips that will create your dream kitchen.

 The jars in this image look a lot like IKEA’s 365 Food Storage Containers.
 Ranging from $1.99 to $3.99 makes this an affordable kitchen organizing project.

 Identify each container with labels placed on the lid.
-Not only does this look fantastic, it is also a huge time saver when you are cooking.
+Not only does this look fantastic, but it is also a huge time saver when you are cooking.

 Create “activity related” stations to simplify daily life.
 If you love coffee and work a lot from home, like me, you can create a cute and practical corner with all you need for your coffee break.

 And, if you love baking, organizing a baking station will make creating your next batch of yummy cupcakes and cookies even more fun.

 Show off that gorgeous mixer and bowls of yours and get your bake on.

 7. Don’t Stack, File.

 Instead of stacking serving platters, baking pans, and sheets, file them using shelf organizing tools that are inexpensive and easy to install.
 Imagine not having an avalanche of plates, platters, and baking sheets fall out of the cabinet each time you need to use one.

 8. Who Needs Cabinets in a Small Kitchen?